rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 * `ProtectProc=`: *"When set to "invisible" processes owned by other users are hidden from /proc/."*
 * `ProcSubset=`: *"If "pid", all files and directories not directly associated with process management and introspection are made invisible in the /proc/ file system configured for the unit's processes."*

 Restricting the executable paths is also possible.
-The daemon only needs to execute its own binaries and libraries they use.
+The daemon only needs to execute its binaries and libraries.
 The `ldd` utility can tell us what libraries a binary uses:

 ```bash
 [user@rocky-vm ~]$ ldd /usr/sbin/httpd